CreatorDev/DeviceServer/README.md

 ##  Getting started

+A publicly available instance of the Creator device server is online at deviceserver.creatordev.io, you'll find a management console at [console.creatordev.io](http://console.creatordev.io) and examples that combine the use of the Creator device server with the AwaLWM2M client libraries at [docs.creatordev.io](https://docs.creatordev.io/ci40/iotkit/workshop-1-switchcounter/).

 ### User guide

-For an introduction to the device server, installation details, use of the REST API, client/device authentication and examples of common operations, see our [user guide.](doc/userGuide.md)
+For an introduction to the device server, stand-alone installation details, use of the REST API, client/device authentication and examples of common operations, see our [user guide.](doc/userGuide.md)

 ----